Pogonomyrmex badius: Behavior

-The Florida Harvester ant is a highly active diurnal species adapted well to the hot and dry habitats of the southeastern United States.
-Colonies are near exclusively found nesting within well drained sandy soils in xeric shrublands, grasslands, woodlands, and intact coastal dunes; preferentially within open areas exposed to full sun.
+The Florida Harvester ant is a highly active diurnal species well adapted to the hot and dry habitats of the southeastern United States.
+Colonies are near exclusively found nesting within well drained sandy soils in xeric shrublands, grasslands, woodlands, and intact coastal dunes.
+Open sandy ground with sparse vegetation exposed to full sun is preferred as nesting sites.
 The nests of mature colonies are very deep, usually 2.5 to 3.0 meters deep with seeds being stored about 40 - 100 cm below ground in large flat granaries.
-On the surface the relatively flat mound is free of peripheral vegetation and is decorated with detritus and charred plant matter, the purpose of which is poorly understood.
+On the surface the flat mound is free of peripheral vegetation and is decorated with detritus and charred plant matter, the purpose of which is poorly understood.
 Alongside the nest also exists short foraging trails which extend into the surrounding area, usually in the opposite direction of any neighboring colonies.

 Labor partitioning in the colony is organized spatially in respect to the vertical axis of the nest as a result of age polyethism.
 The youngest workers, which care for the brood and queen, reside in the deepest portions of the nest and as they age move closer to the surface and take up the typically more perilous activities of maintaining and defending the nest as well as foraging for food.
 The result is a division of the worker population along age demographics that's strongly stratified with depth.
-Among harvester ants P. badius is unusual for its seasonal nest relocations, with colonies on average relocating once per year at a distance of 4 - 10 meters along an established foraging trail.
+Unusual amongst harvester ants, Pogonomyrmex badius is known for its seasonal nest relocations with colonies on average relocating once per year at a distance of 4 - 10 meters along an established foraging trail.
 New nests are rapidly excavated within a few days with there being little variance in architectural design between the new and old nests.

-Diet consists mainly of seeds and insects.
+The diet consists mainly of seeds and insects.
 Commonly harvested grass species includes those of Paspalum setaceum, Dicanthelium commutatum, Croton michauxii and more.
 Seeds preferred are limited by size, as any seeds wider than 1 - 1.4 mm cannot be cracked open by the workers.
 Arthropod prey is regularly taken, with the ants having a stronger affinity for protein food items over the traditionally consumed seeds.

 P. badius is associated with a couple known organisms - a few well-known being the parasitoid eucharitid wasp Kapala floridana and the introduced Texas horned lizard, which thrives in Florida due to the stable populations of these ants.
 P. badius may also be infected by the deadly Myrmicinosporidium durum, a parasitic fungus which causes the integument to turn a near black color.